henkjannl/DesigningHousingsInFreeCAD/09-hinge/Readme.md

 For the design of a 3D printed hinge it is important to take into account the accuracy of printing.
 There needs to be a slit of about 0.3 mm between the parts in all directions.

 **sk hinge right** defines the right view of the hinge.
-The smallest circle represents the hole for the hinge pin.
-The circle around that represents the cilindrical shape of the hinge.
-The outermost circle is a reference for the play between both parts of the housing.
+The smallest (ø1.4 mm) circle represents the hole for the hinge pin.
+The circle around that represents the cylindrical shape of the hinge (which has a wall thickness of 1.35 mm).
+The outermost circle is a reference for the play (0.3 mm) between both parts of the housing.

 <p align="center">
   <img src="./images/sketch-hinge-right.png" alt="Sketch hinge right" width="527">